hailpam/data-crunching/README.md

 optional arguments:
-  -h, --help            show this help message and exit -k KEY, --key KEY     API key to be used to perform the REST request to the backend -l LOCALE, --locale LOCALE
+  -h, --help            show this help message and exit -k KEY, --key KEY     API key to be used to perform the REST request to the backend.
+  -l LOCALE, --locale LOCALE
                         Specify the locale: it_IT for italian.
 Otherwise machine default one.
-  -d, --db              Instruct the tool to load a SQLite database up -p PATH, --path PATH  Define datastore base path (CSV and SQLite archive will be based out of it) -n NUMBER, --number NUMBER
+  -d, --db              Instruct the tool to load a SQLite database up.
+  -p PATH, --path PATH  Define datastore base path to csv/ and db/ folders (csv/ and db/ folders should be already created).
+  -n NUMBER, --number NUMBER
-                        Define how many records each REST call should pull down
+                        Define how many records each REST call should pull down.
 ```

 To run it succssfully: